IoT Security Technologies

 Risk assessments can be broken down into three main types:

-Deploying effective antivirus and anti-malware software Enabling two-factor (2FA) or multi-factor authentication (MFA) Keeping all software updated to patch known vulnerabilities Utilizing attack surface management tools Implementing network segmentation to limit the spread of threats Adopting a zero-trust security model Providing continuous cybersecurity training and awareness programs for employees and endpoint users 3.
-Leverage SIEM Solutions Security Information and Event Management (SIEM) systems are crucial for real-time cybersecurity management.
-These solutions enhance security by integrating threat intelligence with incident response, making them an invaluable tool for analyzing security operations within an IoT ecosystem.
+Leverage SIEM Solutions.
+Security Information and Event Management (SIEM) systems are crucial for real-time cybersecurity management.
+These solutions enhance security by integrating threat intelligence with incident response, making them an invaluable tool for analysing security operations within an IoT ecosystem.

 SIEM platforms gather event data from applications, devices, and other systems within the IoT infrastructure and consolidate this data into a clear, actionable format.
-The system issues customizable alerts based on different threat levels.
+The system issues customisable alerts based on different threat levels.
 Key benefits of using SIEM solutions include:

 Strengthening IoT Security: Key Protection Strategies